Fundbox Business Loan Review

 Minimum credit score | 600 |

 If you want to apply for business financing with Fundbox, your business must be based in the U.S. and you must have a personal credit score of at least 600.
-Fundbox can be a great option for startup financing as long as your business has been in operation for at least six months with an annual revenue of $100,000 or more.
+Fundbox can be a great option for startup financing as long as your business has been in operation for at least three months with an annual revenue of $30,000 or more.

-While Fundbox will only do a soft credit check during the approval process, it will run a hard credit check when you make your first draw.
+Note that Fundbox will only do a soft credit check during the approval process, but it will run a hard credit check when you make your first draw.
 The application process is quick and easy, with a funding decision typically made within three minutes.
 Once approved, you can get funding as soon as the next business day.

-Fundbox lines of credit are available in all 50 states, plus Guam, Puerto Rico, American Samoa, the U.S. Virgin Islands and the Northern Mariana Islands.
+Fundbox lines of credit are available in all 50 states and the major U.S. territories: Guam, Puerto Rico, American Samoa, the U.S. Virgin Islands and the Northern Mariana Islands.
 However, the following industries are prohibited:

 - Adult entertainment and services